-In his sequel, James Cameron introduced a new terrifying member of the Alien family ñ the Queen.
+In his sequel, James Cameron introduced a new terrifying member of the Alien family: the Queen.
 Bigger, badder and bitchier, the queen laid hundreds of eggs.
 Similarly, Canadian Commander Daniel Hyacinthe Lienard de Beaujeu had nine children.

 What truly earns him Queen status is his badass look and the cunning way he led the Indians to battle against a British force that far outnumbered them.
-As impressive as the sight of the Queen with her arched head when Ripley first encountered her, so must have been the sight of Beaujeu on the battlefield, adorned in war paint and regalia to inspire his Indian forces.
+As impressive as the sight of the alien Queen when Ripley first encountered her, so must have been the sight of Beaujeu on the battlefield, adorned in war paint and regalia to inspire his Indian forces.